 Research and Service Interests

-Our Eating and Feeding Lab examines the developmental and contextual aspects of eating behavior using a life-span approach.
+Our research team in Eating and Feeding Lab examines the developmental and contextual aspects of eating behavior using a life-span approach.
 My colleagues and I have studied eating behavior in non-human and human primates at various stages of life including the prenatal period, infancy, early childhood, middle childhood, adolescence, and across adulthood.
 The contextual influences we are interested in include parental feeding practices, socioeconomic position, and culture.
+I am interested in the development of children’s eating development as one component of a thriving and self-sufficient local food system.

 Education